impredicative/irc-rss-feed-bot/README.md

 Its default value is `false`.
 The channel modes must allow formatting for this option to be effective.
 * **`<feed>.style.name.fg`**: Foreground color similar to `<feed>.style.name.bg`.
+* **`<feed>.topic`**: This updates the channel topic with the short URL of a matching entry.
+It requires auto-op (+O) to allow the topic to be updated.
+The topic is divided into logical sections separated by ` | ` (`<space><pipe><space>`).
+For any matching entry, only its matching section in the topic is updated.
+Its value can be a dictionary in which each key is a section name and each value is a regular expression pattern.
+If a regular expression [search](https://docs.python.org/3/library/re.html#re.search) matches an entry's title, the section in the topic is updated with the entry's short URL.
+The topic's length is not checked.
 * **`<feed>.whitelist.category`**: This is an arbitrarily nested dictionary or list or their mix of regular expression patterns that result in an entry being skipped unless a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in any of the categories of the